emmercm/www/src/blog/_bash-euxo.md

 #!/usr/bin/env bash
 set -u

-# This would cause a very dangerous 'rm -rf /' without 'set -u'
+# If NONEXISTENT_VAR is unset and , this evaluates to the very dangerous 'rm -rf /' without 'set -u'
 rm -rf "${NONEXISTENT_VAR}/"

-#
+# This
 cd "${NONEXISTENT_VAR}"
 ```